dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2021_05_24-dotnet-basics.md

 If you are new to .NET and you want to get a holistic overview of the entire platform and what parts really drive the framework and how they relate to each other then look no further because this blog post will cover them all!

-<div class="tip"><p><strong>Disclaimer:</strong> I am a (mostly) self thaught developer and a non native English speaker.
+<div class="tip"><p><strong>Disclaimer:</strong> I am a (mostly) self taught developer and a non native English speaker.
 I have written this guide with the utmost care and to the best of my knowledge, but there is a good chance that I could have made a mistake or misrepresented some details in the guide below.
 If you find an issue then please be polite and let me know in the comments underneath or email me directly at hello [at] dusted.codes.
 I appreciate any type of feedback and will do my best to correct any mistakes as soon as I can.
 Thank you.</p></div>

 ## Table of contents